Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Comparison to national accounts

 \subsection{Auto- and cross-correlations}

-Next, we analyse auto- and cross-correlations of IOTs at the edge- and industry-level, exploring how inputs and outputs of industries auto-correlate within the same IOT, and cross-correlate across different IOTs.
-The edge-level results are illustrated by Fig. \ref{fig:correlations_edge_level_ONS_payments_IO_shares}, which shows pairwise auto- and cross-correlations of in- and output shares in the different IOTs from 2018-2019, using the Pearson correlation coefficient.
+Next, we analyse auto- and cross-correlations of IOTs at the edge , and industry levels, exploring how inputs and outputs of industries auto-correlate within the same IOT and cross-correlate across different IOTs.
+The edge-level results are illustrated by Fig. \ref{fig:correlations_edge_level_ONS_payments_IO_shares}, which shows pairwise auto- and cross-correlations of in- and output shares in the different IOTs from 2018-2019 using the Pearson correlation coefficient.
 A darker colour indicates stronger correlations.

-The similarities of the IOTs across data sources (ONS, Payments) by input shares are about 10-20\% higher compared to similarities by output shares, ranging between 14-27\% instead of 6-15\%.
+The similarities of the IOTs across data sources (ONS, payments) by input shares are higher than similarities by output shares, ranging between 14-28\% instead of 6-15\%.
 Generally, we observe high within-data source cross-correlations, with coefficients for the input side ranging between 76-99\%, and high auto-correlations within the same IOT.
-Similarities tend to be lower when looking at the output rather than the input side.
-This decline is strongest for the within-Payment correlations between Values and Counts (declining from 74\% to 36-37\%), and for the similarity of SUTs to the analytical IxI and PxP tables, going down from $>$75\% to 50-70\%.
-These findings are consistent with an analogous correlation analysis at the industry level, comparing industries by aggregate inputs and outputs.
-The results are illustrated and discussed in \ref{app:subsec:auto_cross_correlations}.
+Similarities are higher at the input rather than the output side.
+This decline is strongest for the within-payment correlations between values and counts (declining from 74\% to 36-37\%), and for the similarity of SUTs to the analytical IxI and PxP tables, going down from $>$75\% to 50-70\%.
+These findings are consistent with an analogous correlation analysis at the industry level, comparing industries by aggregate inputs and outputs, as illustrated and discussed in \ref{app:subsec:auto_cross_correlations}.

-The analysis reveals three core insights: (1) Within-ONS and within-Payment similarities are larger than across data sources for any measure and across time.
+The analysis reveals three core insights: (1) Within-ONS and within-payment similarities are larger than across data sources for any measure and across time.
 (2) We find very high auto-correlations (up to 99\%).
-(3) At the edge level, similarities by input links are much higher than by outputs.
-At the industry level, aggregate inputs in the Payment-based IOTs are most similar to SUTs, but more similar to PxP and IxI by output.
+(3) At the edge level, similarities by input links are much higher than outputs.
+At the industry level, aggregate inputs in the payment-based IOTs are most similar to SUTs, but more similar to PxP and IxI by output.
 This might be explained by the nature of SUTs, reflecting the supply of an industry classified by its primary output.
-In contrast, the input side of SUTs is based on the correct classification of products used as inputs by multi-product industries.
+In contrast, the input side of SUTs is based on the correct classification of products used as inputs of multi-product industries.